Skip to content

 We have long been told that a clean home is a healthy home.
 From the satisfying scent of lemon-fresh polish to the gleam of a newly mopped floor, cleanliness is often equated with productivity and wellness.
-However, as we move into a new era of home care, experts are beginning to ask a surprising question: can you clean too much?
+However, as we move into a new era of home care, it is worth asking a surprising question: can you clean too much?
 While maintaining a tidy space is essential for our mental and physical health, there is a point where our efforts can become counterproductive.

 The short can you clean too much answer is a resounding yes.
 From stripping the natural oils off your hardwood floors to potentially compromising your family’s immune systems, over-cleaning has tangible consequences.
 In this guide, we will explore the science of the "hygiene hypothesis," the risks of chemical overuse, and how to adopt a more balanced, modern approach to home maintenance.